+You will need to make something that is one metre long for this task (e.g. cut a string).
 This lesson is following on from what your child learned yesterday about using measuring objects.
-The purpose of the lesson is to discuss and evaluate which measuring objects are more useful than others, then to use a measuring object to measure your table.
+The purpose of the lesson is to discuss and evaluate which measuring objects are more useful than others, then to compare the length of objects to one metre.

 Make sure that your child explains out loud how they used the measuring objects as this means that they will be more likely to remember it later.
 If your child can identify which item was the longest, please also ask them to order the objects from the shortest to the longest.
 This is important for your teacher to know, so make sure it is written at the bottom of the page.